ronrothjr/The-Threads-of-Becoming/README.md

 ### **"The Living Invitation"**

-*The current threads we've identified are not THE threads but OUR threads \- the ones we've discovered so far in our community's becoming.
+*The current threads we've identified are not THE threads but OUR threads \- the ones we've discovered so far in our own and our community's becomings.
 The Threads of Becoming itself is in process, always ready to receive new wisdom.*

 *We invite you to:*